KeldenPDorji/AS2025WEB303/Practicals/Practical_1/README.md

-# WEB303 Practical 1: Microservices Architecture with Go, gRPC, and Docker
+# Microservices Architecture with Go, gRPC, and Docker

 ## Overview